Hey there! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Root beer once contained sassafras.
 Some homemade recipes still do, though it’s recommended you don’t use sassafras root.
 As mentioned earlier, sassafras could potentially kill you over time, as both the US and European Commission of Health have named it a carcinogen.

-Most commercial brands use root beer extract—a blend of ethyl alcohol, natural flavorings, and water.
+Most commercial brands use its extract—a blend of ethyl alcohol, natural flavorings, and water.
 The natural flavorings part is usually an undisclosed proprietary blend.
-But you can also find root beers using a mixture of sarsaparilla, licorice, dandelion root, ginger, molasses, mint, allspice, cinnamon, sweet birch, and cloves to make root beer taste more like the original but risky beverage.
+But you can also find root beers using a mixture of sarsaparilla, licorice, dandelion root, ginger, molasses, mint, allspice, cinnamon, sweet birch, and cloves to make it taste more like the original but risky beverage.

 How to Brew Root Beer at Home

-Sometimes the best way to learn why root beer is called a beer and not a tea or soda is to brew it up at home.
+Sometimes the best way to learn why it is called a root beer and not a tea or soda is to brew it up at home.
 There are a plethora of recipes on the internet alone.
 Many of them continue to use sassafras root despite the warnings from the FDA and other organizations.
-However, you don’t need sassafras root to get great-tasting root beer that is fizzy and delicious.
+However, you don’t need sassafras root to get great-tasting beer that is fizzy and delicious.
 Simply replace it with a taste substitute, like root beer extract or sarsaparilla root.

-Keep in mind that there’s no be-all-end-all recipe for root beer, either.
+Keep in mind that there’s no be-all-end-all recipe for it, either.
 As long as you use the base recipe, you are free to flavor your beer the way you want.

-Here is a sample DIY root beer ingredients list:
+Here is a sample DIY beer ingredients list:

 - Sweet sarsaparilla